SpaceFozzy/spacefozzy.github.io/_posts/2025-01-29-the-endless-drama-of-character-driven-ai-agents.md

 Bob's looping was notable because the ReAct paper actually found a "frequent error pattern specific to ReAct, in which the model repetitively generates the previous thoughts and actions, and we categorize it as part of “reasoning error” as the model fails to reason about what the proper next action to take and jump out of the loop."
 So that looping is actually consistent.

-Tweaking the prompt to specifically avoid repetition helped a little.

 The next surprising moment came when Alice rallied the group and got them all working together.

 ### Emergent Teamwork